30 Sep 2024

 The educational setups in Tunbridge Wells include a number of Special Educational Needs (SEN) institutions.
 There are also faith state schools as well as grammar schools for both boys and girls.

-Tunbridge Wells’s excellent transport links offer the best of both worlds.
+Living in Tunbridge Wells comes with excellent transport links offering the best of both worlds..
 On the one hand, you can easily access the coast and countryside which is perfect for a weekend getaway.
 On the other hand, the town is also well connected to neighbouring areas with efficient bus transport.
 London commuters will be pleased to know that high-speed trains to central stations such as Cannon Street, Charing Cross, Waterloo East, and London Bridge are all under an hour.

 Further afield destinations are within arms reach too.
 Drive down the A26 for an ice cream in Brighton or hop on the M26 to get to Gatwick in just 40 minutes!